base-org/web/apps/base-docs/base-camp/docs/storage/storage-exercise.md

 * I'm not your boss ¯\_(ツ)_/¯
 *
 * Fair warning though, if you do cheat, it will be on the blockchain having been
-* deployed by you wallet....FOREVER!
+* deployed by your wallet....FOREVER!
 */
 function checkForPacking(uint _slot) public view returns (uint r) {
     assembly {